 The law requires every company with 30 or more employees to have a work safety committee.
 The law provides that employees in such companies have the right to remove themselves from dangerous situations without jeopardy to their employment.
 If an employee working for a company with fewer than 30 employees decides to remove himself or herself due to safety concerns, a court rules on whether the employee’s decision was justified.

-Informal Sector: The labor law applies to the informal sector, but it was seldom enforced.
+Informal Sector: The labor law applies to the informal sector and part-time workers, but it was seldom enforced.
 Workers in the informal sector represented more than 80 percent of all workers and contributed approximately 50 percent of all economic production.
 Almost all economic activity outside of the gold and cotton industries was small-scale and informal work.
 Informal-sector work included subsistence agriculture, trade, services, hotels, tourism, artisanal mining, transport, and private education.
 Researchers noted the strong participation of women in the informal sector, including in activities such as market trading, manufacturing millet beer (dolo), selling fruit and vegetables, sewing, hairdressing, managing kiosks, and operating restaurants.
-The ILO reported that informal workers were more severely impacted than formal workers by the COVID-19 pandemic, when most markets were closed for weeks and 22 percent of informal workers lost their livelihoods.
 Informal workers were more vulnerable to violations of wage, overtime, and OSH standards.
 Because they were largely self-employed and worked for their own subsistence, they could not benefit from worker protections.
+The government has implemented programs that could benefit informal workers with financing and vocational training, such as the Informal Sector Support Fund, Employment Creation Support Fund, and frameworks for universal health insurance and unemployment.
+Most informal workers are unable to meet the required contributions to access health insurance schemes or other official social protection schemes.
 Safety violations were prevalent in the informal sector, especially in the mining, construction, and agricultural sectors.